 A reaction to a tuberculin skin test is how most people find out they have latent TB.
 It takes about 48 hours after the test for a reaction to develop, which is usually a red bump where the needle went into the skin.
 Or you could have a rapid blood test that provides results in about 24 hours.

 If a person's immune system becomes unable to prevent the bacteria from growing, the TB becomes active.
-Of people who have latent TB, 5% (1 person out of 20) will develop active TB within 2 years after the initial infection.
-Another 5% of people who have latent TB will develop active TB at some point in their lives.1
+Of people who have latent TB, 5% to 10% (1 to 2 people out of 20) will develop active TB at some point in their lives.1

 Active TB in the lungs (pulmonary TB) is contagious.
 TB spreads when a person who has active disease exhales air that contains TB-causing bacteria and another person inhales the bacteria from the air.
 These bacteria can remain floating in the air for several hours.
 Coughing, sneezing, laughing, or singing releases more bacteria than breathing.